Zita Johann: Personal life

 Johann was a spiritual person who prayed before each performance.
 In an act reminiscent of the Roman orators before political speeches, she would call upon the spirits of the people she was to portray to ask that they inspire her work.
 Johann described herself as a "mystic" and claimed to have levitated.
 She described her process before a play: "to me, the theatre was related to the spirit.
 Before every performance I sat alone in my dressing-room, said my prayers, died unto myself and became my character."

 Johann married three times.
-She married John Houseman 5 October 1929.
+She married John Houseman on October 5, 1929.
 Houseman (né Jacques Haussmann) had been born in Bucharest, about 300 miles from where Johann had been born.
-When the couple married, Houseman was a grain dealer like his father, but his business career was wiped out by the Wall Street crash just weeks after the wedding.
+When the couple married, Houseman was a grain dealer like his father Georges Haussmann but his business career was wiped out by the Wall Street crash just weeks after the wedding.
 It was Johann's idea that Houseman should reinvent himself as an actor, following her lead in the theater.
 During her film career, they lived in Malibu, where Johann enjoyed painting, reading and playing violin.
 The couple divorced in Mexico on 13 September 1933.

 Johann briefly dated John Huston.
 In February 1933 she suffered injuries after a car accident where he had been driving drunk.
 Johann went through the windshield of Huston's car.
 A little over six months later, Huston was involved in another car accident, which killed dancer Tosca Roulien.
 After an only seven day courtship, Johann married retired film producer, John McCormick, on 9 July 1935.
 McCormick proved to be controlling and an alcoholic.
 They divorced on 18 August 1938.

 During World War II, Johann raised money for war-related charities, and organized performances for American soldiers.
 At her third wedding money was raised for Finnish war orphans.
 For her third marriage, Johann wanted to find someone who was completely out of the industry, so she married Bernard Shedd (Schetnitz), an economist and publisher.
 The relationship began when he was in the military and stationed in California.
 After the marriage, she found out he did not have much money and was not motivated to contribute much to their marriage.
-They married on 18 April 1941 and divorced in the 1950s.
+They married on April 18, 1941 and divorced in the 1950s.

 During her marriage to Shedd, Johann moved back to New York and bought a home in Rockland County, which is part of the New York City metropolitan area.
 Johann lived there for decades.
 She never remarried or had children, but devoted her life towards community and charity.
 Johann died from pneumonia at a hospital in Nyack, New York, on 24 September 1993, at the age of 89.
 She was cremated and her ashes were scattered in a stream on a family farm in Upstate New York.